go101/immutable-value-proposal/README-v9.md

 Above has mentioned:
 * a named final must be bound to a value in its declaration.
   It can't be assigned to again later.
-* a writer value is assignable to a reader variable, but a writer value can't be passed as a reader argument, it must be explicitly converted to a reader value to be used as a reader argument.
-* a reader value is not assignable to a writer variable.
+* a writer value is assignable to a reader variable, but a reader value is not assignable to a writer variable.
 * a writer value can be converted to a reader value, but not vice versa.

 #### some examples